alanng10/class-lang/Doc/a.md

 Class outputs module binary when compiling.
-It also translates the module binary into machine code library module.
+The module binary is a C# assembly binary.
-The machine code library module is loaded and executed when the user uses the execution runner to execute the module.
+The module binary is executed on .NET runtime.

-Module and other modules that it depends, their associated files and folders, including the machine code library modules, are copied to a folder, and ready to be executed, when the module is deployed.
+Module and other modules that it depends, their associated files and folders, are copied to a folder, and ready to be executed, when the module is deployed.